jizhe7550/CurrencyConversionApp/README.md

 - The dependency management of multiple modules is made possible by plugin development in the build-logic module, which has significantly reduced the amount of boilerplate Gradle code.

 # About testing

-## Unit testing - I covered most of the feature layers, but I still left Gateway because I believe it is enough to show my testing skills.
-- In exchange:domain:test, I show how to use mock to test usecases.
-- In exchange:data:test, I show how to use fake to test repository
-- In exchange:presentation:test, I show how to unit test state and viewModel.
+According to the testing pyramid strategy, we should spend more time covering smaller tests, such as unit tests, to detect issues early, fix them promptly, and reduce costs.
+In the demo, I primarily focused on testing the domain, ViewModel, and repository, as these components typically don’t change frequently.
+On the other hand, the UI often changes according to user preference trends and design principle.
+Therefore, for UI testing, we should integrate it with the pipeline to ensure comprehensive testing.

+## Unit testing
+- In exchange:domain:test
+- In exchange:data:test
+- In exchange:presentation:test
+- TBD - Gateway, DB, API.

-## UI testing - TBD
+## UI testing
+- In exchange:presentation:androidTest
+- TBD Integration UI testing with VM
+- TBD End-to-End Testing

 # Techs
 - Kotlin